rosan18/Node.js/README.md

 There are many languages for this.
 You might've heard of Java, C, C++, C#, Go, Python, Ruby, PHP and [so on](https://blog.newrelic.com/2016/08/18/popular-programming-languages-2016-go/).

-There are two reasons why we at HYF chose Node.js over others:
+There are two reasons why we at SHA chose Node.js over others:

 1. You already know JavaScript, so it's easier to get started;
 2. Node.js is great for making web APIs because it is asynchronous by nature and